netslow/rtree/README.txt

 - Implement simple numbers generator
 - Use Long or BigInt for keys

-Let me know if I'm not the first who invented such data structure
+Let me know if I'm not the first one who invented such data structure